-For weightlifters and powerlifters, they take advantage of the salts by using them immediately prior to their explosive lifts to improve focus, strength and energy.
+In the gym, smelling salts are often used by weightlifters and powerlifters.
+They use them immediately prior to explosive lifts like the squat to improve focus, strength and energy.

-Whilst the use of smelling salts has been growing in popularity in certain sports there is still no hard evidence to prove they actually benefit an athletes performance.
+While the use of smelling salts has been growing in popularity in certain sports, there is still no conclusive evidence to prove they actually benefit an athletes performance.

 Usage would depend on the strength of the product and the manufacturers guidelines.

-Whilst, there is no research to specify any limitations on product use, as ammonium carbonate is an irritant to lungs and nasal passages using sparingly would be wise.
+While there is no research to specify any limitations on product use, as ammonium carbonate is an irritant to lungs and nasal passages, to use them sparingly would be wise.

 Smelling salts are often sold in a couple of different formats.
-One being, small individual capsules which are intended for one time use and the other being in a bottle format which will last slightly longer.
+One being, small individual capsules which are intended for single use and the other being in a bottle format which will last slightly longer.

 However, as mentioned above, once the product is exposed to air it begins to lose its potency so its likely to have a shelf life.

 A number of people have had a go at making their own smelling salts.
-However, you should exercise caution with this method when using ammonia.
+However, you should exercise caution with this method, especially when using ammonia.